Understanding Nightshade Vegetables and Garlic: A Comprehensive Guide

 Nutritional Profiles of Nightshades and Garlic

-Both nightshades and garlic offer unique nutritional profiles, contributing to a balanced diet.
+Both nightshades and garlic offer unique nutritional profiles, contributing to a balanced diet that includes vitamin a, chili pepper, and cayenne pepper.

 Nutritional Profiles